olesyapro888/Analysis_Retiring_Employees_ERD_SQL/README.md

-# Avalysis of Number of Retiring Employees and eligible employees for the Mentorship Program using Pewlett Hackard data, ERD, SQL queries.
+# Technical analysis of retiring employees and eligible employees for the Mentorship Program using ERD, intermediate-level SQL statements for Data Engineering.

 ## `-Contents-`